 Staff Profile:Alan Renwick

 I teach and convene the Part One module on Modern Government, the Part Two module on British Government and Politics and the Part Three module on the Politics of Electoral Systems.
 I also teach Part Two Comparative Government and Politics.
 I convene our Postgraduate Seminars in Politics and give part of the University Graduate School's Researcher Development Programme.
-From January 2012, I shall be Director of Postgraduate Research Studies in Politics and International Relations.
+I am Acting Head of the Department of Politics and International Relations from April to June 2014.

 - Areas of Interest: